willroberts/unreal-engine-math/LinearAlgebra.md

 ## Solving Matrices with Gauss-Jordan Elimination

 This method of solving Matrices involves simplifying equations by dividing terms, or creating new matrix rows by addition.
 The goal is to reduce at least one column's value to `0`, and ideally to have `1` values in other columns.
+This process is called "row reduction", with the target form being "reduced row echelon form".

 As an example, consider the following System of Linear Equations: